kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 You'll need to download four files: the .ino and the three .h files.
 IF USING TTGO XI/WeMo XI you'll also need the IDE- specific files found at https://github.com/wemos/Arduino_XI  (IDE support for TTGO XI/WeMo XI), but if you compile under Linux, read that issues section for the boards.txt corrective file modification due to the directory delimiter character difference ( \ -> / ).
 An alternative that will give you 12-bit analog resolution can be found here: https://github.com/EHbtj/Customized-WWMOS-XI  Note that the installation of this second tool-set does not seem to be straightforward, but I did finally get it to work with several manual file creations and manipulations.
+The second set seems to require several files from the first, or maybe it is meant to be unzipped and its files overlayed on the first.
 # Arduino Home Thermostat and Environment Interface
 I use this sketch in the Arduino UNO, Mega2560, Leonardo and Wemo XI (TTGO XI) as my thermostat, and you can easily modify it for humidistat as well.
 I have compiled it for all boards I could select in the IDE and ensured it would